 You may have noticed that this tutorial uses the same ball and red brick bitmap as was used in one of our newly released retro games, Tiny Brick.
 What you may not have noticed is that the programming concepts we've just covered are also the same!
 Let's make a few adjustments to our code to see if we can start to recreate the Tiny Brick game based on what we already know!

 We'll add three more bitmaps to our header file, a yellow brick and a green brick (of the same dimensions as our red brick), and a platform.

-Then we'll add them in our main code, ensuring that we assign them different initial x and y locations so they aren't stacked on top of eachother!
+Then we'll add these new sprites to the main .ino program, ensuring that we assign them different initial x and y locations so they aren't stacked on top of each other.
 Just like before, they are initialized and also added to our spriteList, as well as increasing our amtSprites variable to match.